Bo Frese

 What to bring: A laptop with your agentic AI tool installed and ready.
 A small hobby or side project to work on during exercises.
 A Claude Pro subscription is likely sufficient — the course alternates between theory, demo, and hands-on work, so you won't be burning tokens all day.

-I'm a software developer and management consultant with over 30 years of experience — as a developer, architect, team lead, startup founder, and product owner.
-I still build products today, including an iOS app, a custom CMS, and an open-source AI development toolkit.
+I'm a software developer with 35 years of experience — as a developer, architect, team lead, startup founder, and product owner.
+I still build products today.

 A year of intensive AI-assisted development changed how I work fundamentally — and made clear what goes wrong when organisations are seduced by how convincing it looks.
 This course draws directly from that experience.
 Not theory.
 Not research.
 What actually happened, and what I'd do differently.